luffyfly/choices/tech/why-bevy.md

 #### Compare

-Score: 5 is best, 1 is worse.
+Score: 5 is best and 1 is worse.

 | | Unreal | Unity | GoDot | Bevy | Explain |
 | --- | --- | ---  | ---  | ---  |  ---  |